Nahvin00/Octane-Data-Extraction-using-API/README.md

 Version 1 to 3 of the program functioned as a POC which authenticates the API connection, retrieves and exports data to the oracle database.
 Version 4 of the program which included data processing was used to develop a template which was circulated to other colleagues to test out the program.
 The program was developed further until beta versions (V7 & V8).

-A senior system architect of Infineon Technologies, Mr. Wolf Burkhurd gave some suggestions for significant improvements to the program.
+A senior system architect of Infineon Technologies gave some suggestions for significant improvements to the program.
 Along with V9, a separate program called ‘octane_database_encryption.py’ was created to encrypt and decrypt database connections.

 Stable versions of the program were released as V9, V10, and V11 with minor bug fixes.